-If a student uses a mobile device during a time or place in which authorization to use has been denied, the device will be confiscated by a teacher or administrator.
-Upon the student's first or second violation, the device is returned at the end of the day.
+If a student uses a mobile device during a time or place in which authorization to use has been denied, or in a manner expressly prohibited as outlined in this document or the device is deemed to be harmful or disruptive to District's network (i.e. has malicious software installed, has a malware infection, etc.), the device will be confiscated by a teacher or administrator.
+Upon the student's first or second violation, the deviceis returned at the end of the day.
 At the third and all subsequent violations, the parent may pick up the confiscated device at the end of day after a payment is made to the campus activity account fund.
 All payments made to the campus activity account fund will be used for activities that directly benefit FBISD students at the campus where the funds were collected.

 If device is kept because of an investigation, parent contact is made before the end of the day so that they are aware their child will not have their phone.
 Confiscation is defined as the device being taken up by an adult and turned into administration per campus procedures.
-A teacher taking up a device during class and giving it back to the student at the end of the period is not counted as a confiscation.
+A teacher taking up a device during class and giving itback to the student at the end of the period is not counted as a confiscation.

 Confiscated mobile devices that are not retrieved by the student or the student's parents will be disposed of after the notice as required by law.
 See Policy FNCE (LEGAL).
+In instances where a personal devices is found to be, or is suspected of, violating the provisions outlined in this document, and a voluntary administrative search request is denied, that device will be permanently banned from the District's network with no exceptions.